Who was Dale DeArmond?

 Raven and Whale 22/25 Dale DeArmond imp 1991

 In this example, it is number twenty-two in an edition of twenty-five.
-The unique first number is what is assigned to the individual print, while the second number indicates the total in the edition.
-Where the numbers are written may be "AP" or "A/P 2/5" (an indication it is an artist proof, number two of five).
+The first number is what is assigned to each unique individual print, while the second number indicates the total in the edition.
+Where the numbers are written may be "AP" or "A/P 2/5" (indicating it is an artist proof, number two of five).
 Dale's name may be abbreviated as DeArmond, De Armond, or D. DeArmond.
 The written imp is short for imprinted or impression – an indication that DeArmond herself has pulled the print.
-In a magazine article from the mid-1970s, she said: a puzzled person "…asked me once why all of your prints are marked imperfect?… the IMP simply means that it has been imprinted by the artist rather than by an assistant or by a commercial shop."
+In an article from the mid-1970s, she said: a puzzled person "…asked me once why all of your prints are marked imperfect?… the IMP simply means that it has been imprinted by the artist rather than by an assistant or by a commercial shop."

 Proofs are produced during the production of a print.
 They give the artist insight (and opportunity to make changes) to what the final piece will look like.
 The prints may be uncolored or appear "unfinished" but in most cases they are identical those in the regular edition.
 Proofs can be held by the artist, given away to friends and/or family, and when the regular edition is sold out, they may also be sold.
 They are generally considered more valuable.
 For DeArmond's earliest woodcuts, typically five artist proofs were produced, regardless of the number in the regular edition.